A safety app that uses voice recognition is changing the way people cope in distress

 ‘Our call center will use her phone’s GPS to direct emergency services, removing the need for her to know exactly where she’s located.’

-After downloading this safety app, users just need to create a customized 4-6 word phrase which they can use whenever they’re in trouble.
+After downloading this safety app, users just need to create a customized 4-6 word phrase for voice recognition which they can use whenever they’re in trouble.

 If an emergency arises, users would say their phrase and operators will direct emergency services to their location.